emoriarty/blog/src/pages/beyond-merge/index.md

 Have you noticed the “fixup!” prefix in the last commit message?
 Also the message is the same of the previous commit.
-Wait! wasn’t supposed to be merged into the provided commit?
+Wait! wasn’t supposed to be merged boths commits?
 Yes, it is.
 But don’t worry.
 It’s imperative to keep the changes in the log, otherwise they could get lost.
 Later on will see how they are merged.